SubarnoNR/Hello-FOSS-Image-Segmentation/README.md

 In this challenge we will ask you to build a model to try and identify which of the patients have a brain tumor.
 We will be using a simple Convolutional Neural Network for the model.

+### Tasks

+1) The first task is to load and prepare the dataset for it to be fed into the model during training.
+You need to modify the dataset by dividing it into tumour and no tumour by combining all the images from different types of tumour into a single tumour folder.
+There are many ways to proceed with loading the dataset, out of which 2 have been mentioned in the notebook.
+You can experiment with data augmentation and batch size to get a better performance.

+2) The second task is to decide the model architecture.
+A basic model architecture has been provided for your convenience.
+However, you can experiment with different architectures, initialization, kernel size and number of filters or even perform Transfer Learning for a better performance.

+3) The third task is to experiment and decide the optimisers, loss functions and metrics for the model.

+4) The fourth task is to choose the appropriate parameters for the fit function to get a better accuracy.
+You can even try different things like callbacks and schedulers which may or may not increase your performance.

+5) Observe the graphs for training and validation loss and accuracy and check for underfitting or overfitting depending on the graphs and change the hyperparameters accordingly.

+6) Instead of doing a binary classfication now use the dataset as it is and modify the model architecture to perform multi-class classficiation to identify the type of tumors as well.

 # 2) Brain Tumor Segmentation
 After classifiying that whether the patient has a brain tumor or what kind of brain tumor does he have, the next step is to identify the brain tumor from the MRI scan.
 Now this becomes a semantic image segmentation problem.
 Image segmentation is a computer vision task in which we label specific regions of an image according to what's being shown.
 To solve this we will move on from CNNs to FCNs(Fully Convolutional Networks).